 Previously, prudential borrowing has been utilised to support the re-development of Meadowside Leisure Centre and Burton Market Hall.
 In addition for 2019/20 up to £1m of capital investment in leisure improvements has been approved as part of the partnership with Everyone Active, which is also initially being funded from Prudential Borrowing.
-The cost of this borrowing is being met from the savings realised following the transfer of the management of Leisure Services to Everyone Active.
+The cost of this borrowing was originally being met from the savings realised following the transfer of the management of Leisure Services to Everyone Active, however it was subsequently agreed to prioritise this borrowing for repayment from capital receipts in line with the policy to reduce the underlying need to borrow.